Skip to content

 Creating conda environments#

 You can create conda environments on our systems.
 Ensure you have initialized conda as described above.
+For GPU support of your packages you must use an interactive job.

 1. Create a conda environment by executing: